mukulvyas/wellness-tourism-predictive-model/README.md

 📦Wellness_Tourism_Model
  ┣ 📜Wellness_Tourism_Model.ipynb
  ┣ 📜README.md
+ ┗ 📜Travel.csv
 ```

 ---

 ## 💡 Future Improvements

-- Try other models like XGBoost or Logistic Regression for comparison
-- Apply hyperparameter tuning (GridSearchCV, RandomizedSearchCV)
+- Perform advanced feature engineering
-- Build a Streamlit or Flask dashboard for demo deployment
+- Deploy the model using Streamlit or Flask
+- Integrate it with a CRM system for real-time predictions